Microsoft/azure-docs.pt-pt/articles/databox-online/azure-stack-edge-deploy-add-shares.md

 ms.date: 03/21/2019
 ms.author: alkohli
-Customer intent: As an IT admin, I need to understand how to add and connect to shares on Azure Stack Edge so I can use it to transfer data to Azure. ms.openlocfilehash: e62d746be92583abead1c3edb93900068b123838 ms.sourcegitcommit: 856db17a4209927812bcbf30a66b14ee7c1ac777 ms.translationtype: MT ms.contentlocale: pt-PT ms.lasthandoff: 04/29/2020 ms.locfileid: "82571078"
+Customer intent: As an IT admin, I need to understand how to add and connect to shares on Azure Stack Edge so I can use it to transfer data to Azure. ms.openlocfilehash: fc47497eeceff20e8357195226c2d44cea64fa88 ms.sourcegitcommit: 4f1c7df04a03856a756856a75e033d90757bb635 ms.translationtype: MT ms.contentlocale: pt-PT ms.lasthandoff: 08/07/2020 ms.locfileid: "87926115"
 ---
-# <a name="tutorial-transfer-data-with-azure-stack-edge"></a>Tutorial: Transferir dados com Borda de Stack Azure
+# <a name="tutorial-transfer-data-with-azure-stack-edge"></a>Tutorial: Dados de transferência com Azure Stack Edge

 Este tutorial descreve como adicionar e conectar-se a ações no seu dispositivo Azure Stack Edge.
-Depois de adicionar as ações, o Azure Stack Edge pode transferir dados para o Azure.
+Depois de adicionar as ações, a Azure Stack Edge pode transferir dados para o Azure.

 Este procedimento pode demorar cerca de 10 minutos a concluir.